Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **C and E**

-### Question #6 💩💩💩💩
+### Question #7 💩💩💩💩

 You use Azure Pipelines to automate Continuous Integration/Continuous Deployment (CI/CD) for an Azure web app named WebApp1.

-You configure an Azure Monitor alert that is triggered when WebApp1 generates an error.

-You need to configure the alert to forward details of the error to a third-party system.
+<mark>You configure an Azure Monitor alert that is triggered when WebApp1 generates an error.
+You need to configure the alert to forward details of the error to a third-party system.</mark>

 The solution must minimize administrative effort.